boozallen/jenkins-templating-engine/docs/concepts/library-development/parameterizing-libraries.md

 One of the major benefits of organizing your pipeline code into libraries is the ability to reuse these libraries across different teams.

-To achieve this level of reusability, it's best to externalize hard coded values as parameters that can be set from the pipeline configuration repository.
+To achieve this level of reusability, it's best to externalize hard coded values as parameters that can be set from the Pipeline Configuration repository.

 ## Pass Parameters Through the Pipeline Configuration